 Loch Fyne Whiskies was founded in 1993 by Richard Joynson in a small retail unit on the edge of Inveraray.
-The store has been operating for 25 years, with a personal approach to customer service as it’s focus.
-Such was it’s early success, the store was able to move to a more central location on the towns main street and was soon attracting the attention of The Whisky Shop, Scotland’s biggest whisky retailer.
+The store has been operating for 25 years, with a personal approach to customer service as its main focus.
+Such was its early success, the store was able to move to a more central location on the town’s main street and was soon attracting the attention of The Whisky Shop, Scotland’s biggest whisky retailer.
 The business was purchased in 2013 and has since expanded with the addition of a second premises in Cockburn Street in Edinburgh, just off the famous Royal Mile.

-The Loch Fyne liqueur is made with blended scotch at it’s heart which is then infused with additional flavourings.
+The Loch Fyne liqueur is made with blended scotch which is then infused with additional flavourings.
 Bottled at 40% alcohol by volume, it retails at £29 and comes in a 50cl bottle.

-Smell: Like someone has liquidised a Terry’s Chocolate Orange with a light touch of Fudge, Honey and Cinnamon.
+Smell: Like someone has liquidised a Terry’s Chocolate Orange with some added Fudge, Honey and Cinnamon.

 Taste: Orange cream, Milk Chocolate, Caramel, Peppery Oak… great silky mouthfeel.